lliendo/Radar/README.rst

 Sphinx will output the generated documentation to the '_build' directory.
 To read the generated docs open up a browser and then load the index.html file.
+Currently documentation is only available in English and Spanish languages.

 If you think that documentation is incomplete or not clear enough, please let me know.